splunk-soar-connectors/splunk/README.md

 8089 is the default port used by Splunk Server.

-### Configuration Variables
+### Configuration variables
-The below configuration variables are required for this Connector to operate.
-These variables are specified when configuring a Splunk Enterprise asset in SOAR.
+This table lists the configuration variables required to operate Splunk.
+These variables are specified when configuring a Splunk Enterprise asset in Splunk SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------